-- a) According to the information and explanations given to us and on the basis of our examination of the records of the Company in accordance with the principles of materiality outlined in Standards on Auditing, we report that no fraud by or on the company by its officers/employees has been noticed or reported during the Financial year 2021-22. - b) According to the information and explanations given to us, no report nder sub-section (12) of the Section 143 of the Companies Act has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of the Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As informed by the company, there were no whistle-blower complaints received by the company during the year. - xii) In our opinion, the Company is not a chit fund or a Nidhi company.
-Therefore, this clause is not applicable to the company. - xiii) In our opinion and according to the information and explanations given to us, the transactions with related parties are in compliance with section 177 and 188 of the Companies Act, 2013, where applicable, and the details of the related party have been disclosed in the financial statement as required by the Indian Accounting Standards. - xiv) The company has an internal audit system, commensurate with its size and nature of its business.
-Internal audit reports were considered during the course of our audit. - xv) As informed by the company, it has not entered into any non-cash transactions with directors or persons connected with them, and hence provisions of Section 192 of the Companies Act are not applicable to it.
+- a) Based on the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the year. - b) According to the information and explanations given to us, during the year, no report under sub-section 12 of section 143 of the Companies Act, 2013 has been filed by cost auditor/Secretarial auditor or by us in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - xii) In our opinion, the Company is not a chit fund or a Nidhi company.
+Therefore, the provisions of clause (xii) of paragraph 3 of the Order are not applicable to the Company.

+- xiii) In our opinion and according to the information and explanations given to us, all transactions with related parties are in compliance with section 188 of the Act and their details have been disclosed in the financial statements etc., as required by the applicable accounting standards.
+As per information and explanation given to us, section 177 of the act is not applicable to the Company. - xiv) a) The In our opinion, and according to the information and explanations given to us, the Company has an internal audit system commensurate with the size and nature of its business. - b) We have considered the internal audit reports of the Company issued till date, for the period under audit for the purpose of planning our audit procedures. - xv) According to the information and explanations provided by the management, the Company has not entered into any non-cash transaction with directors or persons connected with him as referred to in Section 192 of the Act.